By: Danielle Sherman-Lazar

 - Less morning milk (solve my hyper-lactation problem)

 - More time getting genuine laughs and smiles

 So Kylie, when you rock that bikini this summer (and you will), even if you don’t lose a pound, I am telling you it is going to be your favorite body yet because your daughter is going to love it–and you are going to appreciate all that it does–imperfections and all.

 What will your “summer goals” collage look like?

-Danielle Sherman-Lazar is four years in recovery from anorexia and bulimia, Vice President of a transportation company, and a mother to a nine-month-old.
-Hobbies (when she has a minute to breathe!) include reading, writing or blogging, anything on Bravo (she is not afraid to admit her reality-TV/Real Housewives of Anywhere addiction) and the occasional workout.
-Follow her on her blog Living a Full Life After ED and like it on Facebook.
+About the Author: About the author: Dani Sherman-Lazar is an eating disorder advocate five years in recovery from anorexia and bulimia, Vice President of a transportation company, and a mother to two daughters—a two-year-old and a six-month-old.
+Follow her on her blog Living a Full Life After ED (https://